DAOmasons/docs/docs/Rules/direction.md

 #### Ritual of Oaths

+(Whoever gets to this first)

 - This is a template, not a final document.
 - Build new doc using ritual template
 - Let's move this template to templates folder
-- Suggest renaming CLOU to Core Member Agreement
+- Rename CLOU to Core Member Agreement
 - Let's instead describe 1) why we have this system, 2) the different agreements we have (contributor agreement, core member agreement)
 - Like all the other mechanics, we describe current implementation and templates.

 #### Ritual of Ranks

-- Update to include old score system in 1155 token structure.
+- Update to include score system in 1155 token structure.
 It was a much better system with that.

 ## Templates Section